Injection safety, or safe injection practices, refers to the measures taken by health professionals to perform injections safely.

 - As defined by the World Health Organization, a safe injection does not harm the recipient, does not expose the provider to any avoidable risks and does not result in waste that is dangerous for the community.

-MDH hosted a three-part recorded webinar series for infection preventionists, directors of nursing, and nurse educators.
+MDH hosted a three-part Injection Safety Workshop webinar series for infection preventionists, directors of nurses, and nurse educators.

 About Injection Safety